All Episodes

 This is your calling in life.

-It's uh when people are passionate about what they do, it's infectious to me.
+When people are passionate about what they do, it's infectious to me.

-And one thing I like to remind everybody these are not words we sing, land of the free, home of the brave.
+And one thing I like to remind everybody: these are not words we sing, land of the free, home of the brave.

 That defines us.